Aswabor/TWB/src/site/notes/System Reference/Homebrew Options/Transformations/List of all available Transformations.md

 #### Transformation Flaw: Predatory Nature
 You have begun to realise the true cost of your transformation.
 The beast within has gained more control of your body than you have.
 While you can control it at times you know it cannot be contained forever, and when it breaks free, it will delight in any slaughter it can find.
 You gain the following features:
-- If you can see, hear or smell a [[TR-Lycanthrope#Helpless Creatures]], you gain disadvantage on all Wisdom saving throws.
+- If you can see, hear or smell a [[System Reference/Homebrew Options/Transformations/All/TR-Lycanthrope#Helpless Creatures|TR-Lycanthrope#Helpless Creatures]], you gain disadvantage on all Wisdom saving throws.
-- At the beginning of your turn, if you can see, hear or smell a hostile or non-player [[TR-Lycanthrope#Helpless Creatures]], you must succeed a DC 10 Wisdom saving throw or be transformed into your Hybrid Form.
+- At the beginning of your turn, if you can see, hear or smell a hostile or non-player [[System Reference/Homebrew Options/Transformations/All/TR-Lycanthrope#Helpless Creatures|TR-Lycanthrope#Helpless Creatures]], you must succeed a DC 10 Wisdom saving throw or be transformed into your Hybrid Form.
 If you succeed this saving throw, you become immune to this effect until dawn.
 - Whenever you kill a creature and you are in your Hybrid Form, you cannot transform back into your humanoid form until dawn the next day.
 Although you can transform into your Kindred Form.